MORGOIL Bearings: History

-MORGOIL Bearings are totally enclosed, precision journal bearings that operate on a hydrodynamically generated film of oil.
-This oil film has a very high load carrying capacity, and since there is no metal-to-metal contact, wear is negligible.
+MORGOIL bearings are totally enclosed, precision journal bearings that operate on a hydrodynamically generated film of oil.
+This oil film has a very high load-carrying capacity, and since there is no metal-to-metal contact, wear is negligible.

 Concept

-The principle parts of a MORGOIL Bearing are relatively uncomplicated.
-The Sleeve is an alloy steel forging, heat-treated and ground to a fine finish.
-The Sleeve has a precision non-locking tapered bore, which fits on, and is keyed to, the tapered Roll Neck, thus becoming the bearing journal.
-Surrounding the Sleeve is the Bushing, fixed in the Chock, which carries the radial load.
-The precision Sleeve rotating in the bushing on an unbroken film of oil provides a Bearing with a low coefficient of friction, low power consumption, high load capacity, high stiffness, and freedom from wear and fatigue.
-Adjacent to the outbound end of the sleeve is the Thrust Bearing, which is typically a double acting roller (or ball bearing in some applications depending on the size of the radial bearing).
-The Thrust Bearing is mounted in such a manner that it only carries the thrust load and is not subject to any radial loading.
+The principal parts of a MORGOIL bearing are relatively uncomplicated.
+The sleeve is an alloy steel forging, heat-treated and ground to a fine finish.
+The sleeve has a precision non-locking tapered bore, which fits on, and is keyed to, the tapered roll neck, thus becoming the bearing journal.
+Surrounding the sleeve is the bushing, fixed in the chock, which carries the radial load.
+The precision sleeve rotating in the bushing on an unbroken film of oil provides a bearing with a low coefficient of friction, low power consumption, high load capacity, high stiffness, and freedom from wear and fatigue.
+Adjacent to the outbound end of the sleeve is the thrust bearing, which is typically a double-acting roller (or ball bearing in some applications depending on the size of the radial bearing).
+The thrust bearing is mounted in such a manner that it only carries the thrust load and is not subject to any radial loading.

-These principal bearing components are assembled in a Chock with a Sleeve Ring, Chock End Plate, End Cover and inboard sealing arrangement.
-The assembly is secured to the roll neck by a Locking arrangement.
+These principal bearing components are assembled in a chock with a sleeve ring, chock end plate, end cover and inboard sealing arrangement.
+The assembly is secured to the roll neck by a locking arrangement.

-The original design of the bearing had a long keyed sleeve and a Threaded Ring (TR) lock.
-This was the typical design through the 1950s when the Quick-Change (QC) mechanical lock was introduced.
-Short-key and keyless KL® bearings were introduced in the late 1970s to reduce roll force variation and allow the mill operators to produce a higher quality product.
+The original design of the bearing had a long keyed sleeve and a threaded ring (TR) lock.
+This was the typical design through the 1950s when the quick-change (QC) mechanical lock was introduced.
+Short-key and keyless KL® bearings were introduced in the late 1970s to reduce roll force variation and allow the mill operators to produce a higher-quality product.